 - Banks get priority access if they pay.
 Banks that pay $99 or $250 monthly get access to new borrower requests before lenders on BoeFly’s free plan.
-Not necessarily a bad thing if they’re the cheapest.
+This isn’t necessarily a bad thing if they’re the cheapest option.

 - Not for smaller loan amounts.
 Generally, BoeFly’s partners don’t dole out less than $100,000 in financing to small businesses.